morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/2-why-rvp.md

 ---

 :::tip
- This part is also published as Medium post, [check here](https://medium.com/@Morphism_EN/responsive-validity-proof-optimistic-zk-rollup-7838fe87dbcc) if you want to view in Medium.
+ This part is also published as Medium post, [check here](https://medium.com/@Morphism_xyz/responsive-validity-proof-optimistic-zk-rollup-5ce4ab71fa4b) if you want to view it in Medium.

 - Responsive Validity Proof will be referred to as RVP in the following text.
 - The sequencer mentioned in the text is equivalent to the rollup operator.